Medieval Maps and Notes for Fatal Feuds Podcast

-The following maps and text explains some of the important places and people mentioned in the first podcast.
+The following maps and text explains some of the important places and people mentioned in the Fatal Feuds Series.

 This map illustrates the important factions in Ireland around 1290.
 While there were dozens of powerful families in Ireland this podcast is primarily interested in Connacht and Ulster.
 The Lordship of Connacht and the Earldom of Ulster were ruled by the de Burgh family.
 Their most important vassals (in terms of these podcasts) were the de Mandevilles of Ulster and the Fitzthomas-Fitzgerald family in north Connacht.
 The Gaelic Irish O’Neill family of Tyrone and O’Connor family of Connacht were major powers as well.